A Solar Panel Financing Checklist for Homeowners

 How to Find the Best Solar Panel Installation Price

-You may have an idea of how much solar panels may cost you, but you won’t know the real numbers until you start talking to contractors.
-Reach out to friends and family if they have had solar panels installed for recommendations, as well as Modernize’s network of contractors.
-Gather quotes from a number of people— they should all be around the same range, and a quote that is significantly higher or lower than the rest should be cause for alarm.
-The contract you choose should be experienced, reliable, knowledgeable, and someone that you feel comfortable working with.
+You won’t know the real cost until you start talking to contractors.
+Gather quotes from three contractors.
+A quote that is significantly higher or lower than the rest should be cause for alarm.
+The contractor you choose should be experienced, reliable, knowledgeable, and someone that you feel comfortable working with.